Richard Freeman, M.D.

 Courtesy Professor, Department of Information, Risk & Operations Management

 Jefferson Medical College

 Freeman is an internationally recognized expert in organ transplantation with a particular focus on organ allocation policy.
-He has been an advisor to many health ministries and regulatory bodies across the globe and has held numerous international, national and regional leadership positions in professional societies and transplantation organizations.
+He has been an adviser to many health ministries and regulatory bodies across the globe and has held numerous international, national and regional leadership positions in professional societies and transplantation organizations.
 In 2002, Freeman, as chair of the National Committee, was charged with developing organ allocation policy of liver transplantation.
-Pursuant to which, he led a transformation in organ allocation policy which has since become the world’s standard.
+Pursuant to which, he led a transformation in organ allocation policy that has since become the world’s standard.

 More recently, Freeman has translated the lessons learned in the transplantation world to bring value-based health care design with a population health focus to much broader clinical practice.